tahoma2d/tahoma2d_docs/source/using_the_version_control.rst

 By editing the file with a text editor it's possible to set the information for the *central repository* and the *working copy* location.

-Together with the configuration file, version control *users* must be defined by editing the ``permissions.xml``  file located in the ``OpenToonz stuff\config`` folder.
+Together with the configuration file, version control *users* must be defined by editing the ``permissions.xml``  file located in the ``Tahoma stuff\config`` folder.

-.. note:: The ``versioncontrol.xml``  and ``permissions.xml``  file have to be well-formed, and so cannot contain an opening tag without its related closing tag, otherwise OpenToonz will not run.
+.. note:: The ``versioncontrol.xml``  and ``permissions.xml``  file have to be well-formed, and so cannot contain an opening tag without its related closing tag, otherwise Tahoma will not run.
 If you decide to edit the files, make a backup copy first in case you need to revert the file to the original version.

-.. tip:: **To configure the version control in OpenToonz:**
+.. tip:: **To configure the version control in Tahoma:**

-    1. Open the ``versioncontrol.xml``  file located in the ``OpenToonz stuff\config`` folder with a text editor.
+    1. Open the ``versioncontrol.xml``  file located in the ``Tahoma stuff\config`` folder with a text editor.

     2. Delete the line